-David Buss is an American psychologist and frequent supporter of J. Michael Bailey.
+Buss is a frequent supporter of anti-trans psychologist J. Michael Bailey.
 Of all the people in the investigation to date, Buss has the most overlapping interests and experiences with Bailey:

 - Member of Human Biodiversity Institute mailing list